-Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (1) 3.2 Amended and Restated By-Laws of the Company (2) 4.1 Indenture dated July 24, 2013 by and between the Registrant and Wells Fargo Bank, N.A (4) 4.2 Form of 4.25% Senior Convertible Note (3) 4.3 Credit Agreement dated as of March 27, 2014 by and among Registrant and its US wholly-owned subsidiaries and General Electric Capital Corporation (4) 4.4 Revolving Loan Note dated March 27, 2014 by Registrant and its US wholly-owned subsidiaries in favor of General Electric Capital Corporation (4) 4.5 Indenture dated June 9, 2014 by and between the Registrant and Wells Fargo Bank, N.A (5) 4.6 Form of 4.875% Senior Convertible Note (5) 31.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer (6) 31.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer (6) 32.1 Section 1350 Certification of Chief Executive Officer (6) 32.2 Section 1350 Certification of Chief Financial Officer (6) 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document (1) Filed previously as Appendix 2 to the Company's Schedule 14A Proxy Statement filed August 23, 2002 and incorporated herein by reference.
+Number Description 3.1 Amended and Restated Certificate of Incorporation of the Company (1) 3.2 Amended and Restated By-Laws of the Company (2) 4.1 Indenture dated July 24, 2013 by and between the Registrant and Wells Fargo Bank, N.A (4) 4.2 Form of 4.25% Senior Convertible Note (3) 4.3 Credit Agreement dated as of March 27, 2014 by and among Registrant and its US wholly-owned subsidiaries and General Electric Capital Corporation (4) 4.4 Revolving Loan Note dated March 27, 2014 by Registrant and its US wholly-owned subsidiaries in favor of General Electric Capital Corporation (4) 4.5 Indenture dated June 9, 2014 by and between the Registrant and Wells Fargo Bank, N.A (5) 4.6 Form of 4.875% Senior Convertible Note (5) 4.7 Fourth Amendment to Credit Agreement dated as of June 5, 2015 among Registrant and its US wholly-owned subsidiaries and General Electric Capital Corporation (6) 10.1 Third Amendment Extending Term of Employment Agreement dated June 11, 2015 between the Registrant and Mr. John a/k/a Jack McGrath (6) 10.2 Amendment Extending Employment Agreement dated June 11, 2015 between the Registrant and Mr. Joel M. Bennett 31.1 Rule 13a-14(a)/15d-14(a) Certification of Chief Executive Officer (7) 31.2 Rule 13a-14(a)/15d-14(a) Certification of Chief Financial Officer (7) 32.1 Section 1350 Certification of Chief Executive Officer (7) 32.2 Section 1350 Certification of Chief Financial Officer (7) 101.INS XBRL Instance Document 101.SCH XBRL Taxonomy Extension Schema Document 101.CAL XBRL Taxonomy Extension Calculation Linkbase Document 101.DEF XBRL Taxonomy Extension Definition Linkbase Document 101.LAB XBRL Taxonomy Extension Label Linkbase Document 101.PRE XBRL Taxonomy Extension Presentation Linkbase Document (1) Filed previously as Appendix 2 to the Company's Schedule 14A Proxy Statement filed August 23, 2002 and incorporated herein by reference.
 (2) Filed previously as an exhibit to the Company's Current Report on Form 8-K filed October 21, 2011 and incorporated herein by reference.
 (3) Filed previously as an exhibit to the Company's Current Report on Form 8-K filed July 24, 2013 and incorporated herein by reference.
 (4) Filed previously as an exhibit to the Company's Current Report on Form 8-K filed April 2, 2014 and incorporated herein by reference.
 (5) Filed previously as an exhibit to the Company's Current Report on Form 8-K filed June 9, 2014 and incorporated herein by reference.
-(6) Filed herewith
+(6) Filed previously as an exhibit to the Company's Current Report on Form 8-K filed June 16, 2015 and incorporated herein by reference.
+(7) Filed herewith.